Your cart is currently empty!

 NICE guideline for eating disorders (National Institute for Health and Care Excellence)

 If your child has been restricting (whether because of anorexia or another eating disorder — or indeed, any illness), their weight is not where nature intended.
 They must recover lost weight, plus catch up with lost growth, plus keep growing.
-A child or adolescent’s weight has to go up.
+Just like shoe size, weight has to go up when you're a child or adolescent and even a young adult.

 By the way, I mentioned 'body composition' because healthy weight gain does not mean just gaining muscle.
 Body fat isn't just padding: it has an active role in our body, including the production of essential hormones.